OurMachinery/themachinery-books/the_machinery_book/src/editing_workflows/sculpting.md

 > **Note:** This tool is in a preview state.

-With the Sculpt Tool The Machinery supportes rapid prototyping when it comes to level white boxing.
-You make use of the tool by adding a Sclupt Component to an Entity.
+With the Sculpt Tool The Machinery supports rapid prototyping when it comes to level white boxing.
+You make use of the tool by adding a Sculpt Component to an Entity.
 Using the sculpt component you can quickly sketch out levels or make beautiful blocky art:

 ![A blocky character in a blocky forest setting.](https://ourmachinery.com/images/beta_20_11__blocky.png)